 Elevated Bridges and Overpasses

 Introduce elevation changes with bridges and ramps to add dimension to your track layout.
-I find that a bridge over a small indoor plant creates a delightful miniature landscape.
+I find that a bridge over a small indoor plant creates a delightful miniature landscape, making it a perfect addition to your model train scenery.

 Child-Friendly Designs